ybhatta/Hello-World/README.md

 # Hello-World
-Hello world in 5 langugae
+Hello world in 5 languages